dominant-strategies/Quai-Macro-Model/Research/Admin/Questions.md

 - To what extent do we want to be modeling prices still?
 I think at one point we talked about not modeling them at all, but we do have secondary market interactions through conversions, are we definitely thinking of removing them from the MVP model?
 - I don't see anything that specifically needs a representation of individual miners / it could always be added later, so are we fine with not including miner entities as representations in the MVP?
 - Likewise question for peer-to-peer trading / participants.
 Are we fine to not model inidividual users with their balances at this point and instead opt just for total amount of Qi and Quai in circulation?
+- We currently have [this issue](https://github.com/BlockScience/Quai-Macro-Model/issues/114) for mining impact on price movement
+    - If we don't care about price we can drop it
+    - If we do, we should talk about how we want it to impact movement.
+Do we add a distribution of price impact and scale it by amount minted?
+    - Do we want anything related to market cap/dilution stuff?